Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Direct Reward Distillation and policy-Optimization (DRDO)

 \section{Direct Reward Distillation and policy-Optimization (DRDO)}

-\paragraph{Training the Oracle Reward Model} The first step in DRDO involves training an Oracle model \( \mathcal{O} \) to act as a robust proxy of true human preference inferred from the preference data.
+DRDO alignment involves two steps.
+First, we train an Oracle model \( \mathcal{O} \) to act as a robust proxy of true human preference inferred from the preference data.
 Second, we use \( \mathcal{O} \) as a teacher to align the policy model (student) with a knowledge-distillation-based multi-task loss~\citep{hinton2015distilling,gou2021knowledge} that regresses the student's rewards onto those assigned by the Oracle.
-Within this multi-task setting, the student model simultaneously draws additional supervision from binary preference labels to make the most efficient use of finite preference data.
+The student model simultaneously draws additional supervision from binary preference labels to make the most efficient use of finite data.

-Crucially, since the student model's alignment depends on the quality of the Oracle and its generalizability, we use~\cite{yang2024regularizinghiddenstatesenables}'s strategy to optimize \( \mathcal{O} \) while retaining its language generation abilities.
-The core idea here is that regularizing the shared hidden states with a language generation loss in addition to the traditional RLHF-based reward modeling (Eq. \ref{eq:RM_loss}) improves generalization ability for out-of-distribution preferences.
-This also helps minimize reward hacking~\citep{kumar2022fine, eisenstein2024helping}, especially in offline settings.
-As such, our Oracle is optimized to minimize the following objective: where $\alpha$ is the strength of language-generation regularization and $\phi$ represents the parameters of \( \mathcal{O} \) being estimated.
-For more details on hyperparameter $\alpha$, see \Cref{sec:exp}.

-A converged Oracle \( \mathcal{O} \) can plausibly estimate true pointwise reward differences \( r^*(x, y_1) - r^*(x, y_2) \) for any unlabeled sample \((x, y_1, y_2)\), without needing explicit access to preference labels.
-To fully leverage the diversity of preference signals, including non-deterministic preferences, we formulate the DRDO loss to utilize these signals directly.
-Specifically, the student model \(\pi_\theta\) is optimized to match the Oracle's reward differences using its own predictions, aligning closely with the Oracle's behavior, while \( \mathcal{O} \) itself does not get updated.
-This is achieved by minimizing a loss that combines both a supervised \( \ell^2 \)-norm term and a novel focal-softened~\citep{lin2018focallossdenseobject, welleckneural} log odds-unlikelihood component:

-where \( p_w = \sigma(z_w - z_l) = \frac{1}{1 + e^{-(z_w - z_l)}} \) and quantifies the student policy's confidence in correctly assigning the preference from \( z_w = \log \pi_\theta(y_w \mid x) \) and \( z_l = \log \pi_\theta(y_l \mid x) \), or the log-probabilities of the winning and losing responses, respectively. $\gamma$ and $\alpha$ are hyperparameters that regulate the strength of the modulating term and weighting factor\footnote{Note that we do not use $\alpha$ as it is traditionally used in focal loss for weighting class imbalances~\citep{mukhoti2020calibrating}.
-Instead, since the true preference distribution is unknown, we tune the empirical optimal value based on validation data and keep it fixed during training.} respectively.